Fake apologies and the power of sincerity. Moral values in action

 • the other person may take this opportunity to express their anger and pain

-How to say "I'm sorry" without causing an argument and skirmish
+How to say “I’m sorry” without causing an argument or a fight

-Here's what you should avoid at all costs when making a face-to-face apology!
+This is what you should avoid at all costs when apologizing face-to-face!

-• Don't expect that the person offended by you will make a “return speech”.
-Agree that he doesn't have to do or say anything in exchange for your apology.
+• Don't expect that the person offended by you will make a “response speech.”
+Agree that he is not obligated to do or say anything in exchange for your apology.
 Based on this …

-• Don't burden another person with your guilt and do not ask him with a word or a look to relieve you of this feeling.
-You alone are responsible for overcoming your guilt.
+• Don't burden other person with your feeling of guilt and do not ask him either by word or look to rid you of this feeling.
+Only you are responsible for overcoming your feelings of guilt.

 • Don't start blame the other side.
-To apologize unconditionally means that you are fully responsible for your part of the problem.
-It may well be that the “other side” is also to blame, but to say or even hint at this is completely inappropriate.
+Apologizing unconditionally means that you take full responsibility for your part of the problem.
+It may well be that the “other side” is also to blame, but it is completely inappropriate to say or even hint at this.

 Is it really your fault?

 I just now decided to pay attention to this issue, because the main focus of this article is how and why to ask for forgiveness.
-However, some people feel guilty about literally everything and it seems that they are ready to apologize even for the fact that they live in this world.
-It is always associated with low self-esteem.
+However, some people feel guilty about literally everything and it seems that they are ready to apologize even for living in this world.
+This is always associated with low self-esteem.

-If you are "below the floor" and you have a tendency to apologize for anything, please work on your self-esteem.
+If you are below par and you have a tendency to apologize for anything, please work on your self-esteem.

 Also, consider another option.
-Your partner, spouse or colleague may be prone to commit emotional abuse.
-This is not required, but I want you to consider the possibility of manipulation when the situation is presented in such a way that you feel guilty and forced to apologize for something you didn't really do.
+Your partner, spouse or colleague may be tempted to commit emotional abuse.
+This is not necessary, but I want you to consider the possibility of manipulation when a situation is presented in a way that makes you feel guilty and forced to apologize for something you didn't actually do.

-FROM THE AUTHOR: My responses in the comments are the opinion of a private individual, and not the recommendation of a specialist.
-I try to answer everyone without exception, but unfortunately I do not have time to study physically long stories, analyze them, ask questions about them and then answer in detail, and I also do not have the opportunity to accompany your situations, because this requires great amount Free time, and I have very little of it.
+FROM THE AUTHOR: My responses in the comments are the opinion of an individual and not the advice of a specialist.
+I’m trying to answer everyone without exception, but unfortunately I don’t have time to study long stories, analyze them, ask questions about them and then answer in detail, and I also do not have the opportunity to accompany your situations, because this requires great amount I have very little free time.

-In this regard, I kindly ask you to ask specific questions on the topic of the article, do not try to use the comments for correspondence or chat, and do not expect me to advise in the comments.
+In this regard, I kindly ask you to ask specific questions about the topic of the article, do not try to use the comments for correspondence or chat, and do not expect me to provide advice in the comments.

-Of course, you can ignore my request (which many do), but then be prepared for the fact that I will ignore yours.
-This is not a matter of principle, but exclusively of time and my physical abilities.
+Of course, you can ignore my request (which many people do), but then be prepared for me to ignore yours.
+This is not a matter of principle, but solely of time and my physical capabilities.
 Don't be offended.

-If you want to receive qualified assistance, please contact me for advice, and I will devote my time and knowledge to you with full dedication.
+If you want to receive qualified help, please seek advice, and I will devote my time and knowledge to you with full dedication.

 With respect and hope for understanding, Frederica

-It happens that there is a conflict situation or misunderstanding with the client / customer.
-And it doesn’t even matter who is to blame for this: the client is the client, and if he is dissatisfied, he will vote with the ruble and simply never contact your company again.
-Moreover, he will tell everyone around how badly you treated him ...
-Therefore, if your company is interested in preserving good relations with visitors, customers and customers, one must be able to apologize for free, involuntary and even non-existent mistakes.
+It happens that a conflict situation or misunderstanding arises with a client/customer.
+And it doesn’t even matter who is to blame: a client is a client, and if he is dissatisfied, he will vote in rubles and simply never contact your company again.
+Moreover, he will tell everyone around how badly you treated him...
+Therefore, if your company is interested in maintaining good relations with visitors, clients and customers, you must be able to apologize for voluntary, involuntary and even non-existent mistakes.
 The tool for this is an apology letter.

-In a situation of conflict, it is necessary to smooth out as soon as possible sharp corners.
-One of the mandatory professional qualities of a manager working with people is the ability to anticipate an official claim, the text of which is already being briskly drawn up in the head of an angry client (it’s good if it’s addressed to an organization, but there are also OFAS, Rospotrebnadzor and other, no less pleasant, regulatory bodies), and to prevent her appearance.
+In a conflict situation, it is necessary to smooth out as soon as possible sharp corners.
+One of the mandatory professional qualities of a manager working with people is the ability to anticipate an official complaint, the text of which is already being quickly drawn up in the head of a client bursting with rage (it’s good if it’s addressed to an organization, but there are also the Federal Antimonopoly Service, Rospotrebnadzor and other, no less pleasant, regulatory bodies), and prevent her appearance.

-An apology letter is one of the most complex letters relating to business correspondence.
-Firstly, it is extremely difficult to keep a balance between the desire to maintain a good relationship with the customer and the fact that your company does not “lose face”.
-Secondly, very often the author of an apology asks for forgiveness not for his own mistakes, but for the oversight of subordinate employees or even employees of another department.
-But in any case, you need to apologize.
+An apology letter is one of the most complex letters related to business correspondence.
+Firstly, it is extremely difficult to maintain a balance between the desire to maintain a good relationship with the customer and so that your company does not “lose face.”
+Secondly, very often the author of the apology asks for forgiveness not for his own mistakes, but for the oversight of subordinate employees or even employees of another department.
+But in any case, it is necessary to apologize.

-Send a letter of apology to the client, if possible, without waiting for claims from him, preferably in the following cases:
+It is advisable to send a letter of apology to the client, if possible, without waiting for complaints from him, in the following cases:

-- Non-fulfillment of clauses of the contract or obligations assumed.
+— Failure to fulfill clauses of the contract or assumed obligations.

-- Violation business etiquette or incorrect behavior of employees of your company in relation to or in the presence of employees of the company of the client / customer.
+- Violation business etiquette or inappropriate behavior of your company's employees towards or in the presence of the client/customer's company employees.

-— Force majeure circumstances that led to the breach of the contract.
-Yes, you are not responsible for a massive power outage in the city, flood or earthquake.
-But this must be said.
+— Force majeure circumstances leading to a breach of contract.
+Yes, you are not responsible for a massive city power outage, flood or earthquake.
+But this needs to be said.

 Structure of an apology letter

-An apology letter is a type of business letter, so its rules and structure are not particularly different from the rules and structure of any other letter.
-Universal Rules writing business letters described here.
+An apology letter is a type of business letter, so the rules for its composition and structure are not particularly different from the rules for the composition and structure of any other letter.
+Universal rules writing business letters are described here.

-There is no need to specifically indicate in the subject line that this is an apology.
-Let it be neutral: "On the supply under contract No. ...", "On the signing of the certificate of completion", etc.
+The subject line of the letter does not need to specifically indicate that this is an apology.
+Let it be neutral: “On delivery under contract No...”, “On signing the certificate of completion,” etc.

-The text of the letter of apology is written on behalf of the head of the department or, even better, the organization.
+The text of the apology letter is written on behalf of the head of the department or, even better, the organization.
 This demonstrates that management is aware of the problem and is personally committed to solving it.
-For the same reasons, it is better to do without the props "Performer".
+For the same reasons, it is better to do without the “Performer” requisite.

-The letter is printed on the letterhead of the company and registered as outgoing in the general manner.
+The letter is printed on company letterhead and registered as outgoing in the general manner.

 The text of the letter can be divided into several semantic parts: